 - Don't give out large quantities of cookies all at once.
-Set a troop limit and let parents know they must pay for the cookies before they can pick up more. - Any parent account that is not 100% paid by March 11, 2022 is delinquent.
-Visit https://projectcookie. co/unpaidfunds to begin the process of collecting these funds. - Delinquent parents must be reported to council no later than April 2, 2022. - The TCM is responsible for reporting the outstanding debt.
-Any troop balance that is not reported by April 2, 2022 as unpaid funds will be considered troop debt, and the TCM will be held responsible for those funds.
+Set a troop limit and let parents know they must pay for the cookies before they can pick up more. - Any parent account that is not 100% paid by March 10, 2023 is delinquent.
+You must complete the unpaid funds form on the council website to begin the process of collecting these funds. - Delinquent parents must be reported to council no later than April 1, 2023. - The TCM is responsible for reporting the outstanding debt.
+Any troop balance that is not reported by April 1, 2023 as unpaid funds will be considered troop debt, and the TCM will be held responsible for those funds.